 That’s basically the whole article; 1 opening paragraph, 2 that briefly discuss the conclusions of Fomenko’s New Chronology, and 4 that associate it and its popularity with Soviet nationalism.
 There is a “Bibliography and Further Reading” section at the end which lists Halperin (2011), Kuroski’s pop article from 2018, the English Wiki for Fomenko’s New Chronology, and finally the link to Fomenko’s website.

 Tristan didn’t mention any of the methods developed for the textual analysis, any of the specific results obtained by those methods, or any of the results of the astronomical calculations.
 I wonder if he’s read any of the books from the 7 volumes.
+I don’t think he has.

 I did originally find out about Tristan through Reddit and I wanted to address some of his comments he made there because I think public outreach is important.
 It’s also important to pay mind to how you conduct yourself in public (and private) forums.